Witiko/expltools/README.md

 ## Usage

-You can use the tool from command-line as follows:
+You can use the tool from the command line as follows:

 ```
 $ explcheck [options] [.tex, .cls, and .sty files]